webnull/RaspAP/README.md

 ## Installation from sources
 At first please install panthera-desktop from here: https://github.com/Panthera-Framework/Panthera-Desktop

-Please run ./install.sh to install from sources
-And to run Python daemon please install run-daemon.sh
+Please run ./install.sh to install from sources, and to run Python daemon please run run-daemon.sh